CoolisCodes/UnityNewInputSystem/README.md

 # UnityNewInputSystem
-a template implementation for habndling inputs in Unity
+a template implementation for handling inputs in Unity